 If we were to take a peek inside your closet at home, what would it look like?

-There are a million things.
+There are a million of things.
 Oh my gosh, I don’t know!
-Everything from my business in general to how I design, what I think about each season.
-As the company grows and as the business grows, you think about different things so that is always something I kind of consider.
+Everything from my business in general to how I design and what I think about each season.
+As the company grows and as the business grows you think about different things so that is always something I kind of consider.
 And you know, I’m growing, getting older, developing different ideas.

 Do you have a fellow designer that you look to for advice?

 The fashion industry seems so fun and glamorous.
-What is the hardest part about your job?
 What stresses you out?

 What did you draw inspiration from for your upcoming Spring line?

 That was the American Ballet Theatre.
 It was [inspired by] ballet and what a modern ballerina would wear in her life.
 I just wanted it to be really romantic and feminine.